-The top of our list when travelling to India was to visit Punjab and witness the Golden Temple of Amritsar.
+The top of our list when traveling to India was to visit Punjab and witness the Golden Temple of Amritsar.

 Founded in the 15th century by Guru Nanak’s frustration with the caste system and rituals of other religions, Sikhism was formed to be all-inclusive.